 How Google Pay Works

-Google Pay works just like your personal wallet, only it’s digital.
+Google Pay works just like your personal wallet, only it’s digital - the next frontier as we move into a cashless society.
 You can store credit card information, debit card information, loyalty cards, and select gift cards in the app.
 When you get to a store to pay, you simply unlock your phone, wave it over the digital payment processor, and wait for a blue check mark to appear.
 This option will allow you to use your “primary” card at the store.

 If you want to use loyalty cards or gift cards, you actually have to open up the Google Pay app, have the cashier scan a barcode, and then complete the transaction.
 To change credit cards, you select the card you want, and then complete the “waving” to complete payment.

 Google Pay also allows you to send money to friends via email (they’ll have to download Google Pay to receive the money) and to check out quickly online through certain apps and websites.
 It’s probably important to note that Google still has a separate P2P cash transfer app called Google Pay Send.
 This app is available on both Android and iOS devices.
 Since the features of Google Pay Send have been integrated into Google Pay, I suspect that Google Pay Send could disappear in the next year or so, but that may not be the case.

 Of course, it’s important to note that at this point, going somewhere with just Google Pay and no backup option is risky.
 Plenty of stores don’t accept Google Pay (my three favorite grocery stores have the equipment, but can’t get it to work), and the digital payment technology seems to go down regularly (I’ve seen my local Starbucks forced into comping several drinks while the manager fixed the payment system).

 Despite the rocky rollout earlier this year, Google Pay is now one of the most comprehensive digital wallets on the market.
 Here are a few of the important features:

 Secure and Encrypted Card Storage